Newark Penn Station: Amtrak

-It is served by all 11 services running along the Northeast Corridor, providing a second option for Amtrak riders traveling through the New York area.
+Newark Penn is served by all 10 services running along the Northeast Corridor, providing another option for Amtrak passengers traveling through the New York area.

+Due to the wide availability of alternatives, including the Northeast Regional and Acela, as well as NJ Transit's commuter routes, passengers are not usually allowed to use Amtrak's long distance trains to Florida, New Orleans, or Chicago for local travel between Newark and New York.

 Newark Penn Station carries the IATA airport code of ZRP.

-NJ Transit commuter rail
+NJ Transit

 Three NJ Transit commuter rail lines converge here: the Northeast Corridor Line, North Jersey Coast Line and the Raritan Valley Line.
 The former two continue to New York at all times via Secaucus Junction.
 The Raritan Valley Line generally terminates here, with the exception of certain off-peak weekday trains that continue to New York and one inbound weekday train that continues to Hoboken.
 Formerly, the North Jersey Coast Line also offered limited service to Hoboken, though present-day schedules have eliminated this service.

-Due to the wide availability of these routes, as well as the Northeast Regional and Acela Express, passengers are not usually allowed to use Amtrak's long distance trains to Florida, New Orleans, or Chicago for local travel between Newark and New York.

 PATH

-Newark Penn is the western terminus of the Newark–World Trade Center line of the PATH train, operated by the Port Authority of New York and New Jersey.
+Newark Penn Station is the western terminus of the Newark–World Trade Center line of the PATH train, operated by the Port Authority of New York and New Jersey.
 Trains discharge on Platform H (upper level) and return to service on the lower level (platform B/C).
 Until the opening of Secaucus Junction in 2003, NJ Transit commuter rail passengers and Amtrak intercity passengers had to transfer to PATH here in order to reach Jersey City or Hoboken.

 Newark Light Rail

 On the lower level is the southern terminus of the Newark Light Rail (formerly the Newark City Subway), with three outbound tracks and two inbound tracks.
 Passengers on this light rail system from Newark and its nearby suburbs can transfer to Amtrak, NJ Transit or PATH trains, or travel to Newark Broad Street or downtown Newark.
-The Broad Street extension, opened in 2006, was intended to ease transfers between the former Erie Lackawanna commuter routes that call at Broad Street and the Amtrak and former PRR commuter routes that call at Newark Penn.
+The Broad Street extension, opened in 2006, was intended to ease transfers between the former Erie Lackawanna commuter routes that call at Broad Street and the Amtrak and former PRR commuter routes that call at Newark Penn Station.
 Previously, passengers had to make their own way (usually by taxi or bus) between the two stations.

 Tracks and platforms

-Newark Penn has 8 tracks and 6 platforms for both NJT and PATH (Newark Light Rail not included), but PATH trains from NYC arrive on the upper level and ones from South Street arrive on the lower level.
+Newark Penn Station has eight tracks and six platforms for both NJT and PATH (Newark Light Rail not included), but PATH trains from NYC arrive on the upper level and ones from South Street arrive on the lower level.